Tropicana Field: Catwalks

-On May 26, 2008, Carlos Peña hit a pop-fly to center field that likely would have been caught by Texas Rangers center fielder Josh Hamilton.
+On May 26, 2008, Carlos Peña hit a pop fly to center field that likely would have been caught by Texas Rangers center fielder Josh Hamilton.
 The ball instead hit the B ring catwalk and did not come down.
 Peña was mistakenly given a home run, but after deliberation, the umpires awarded him a ground rule double.
 This was the second time this had happened, as José Canseco hit a ball that stuck in the same catwalk on May 2, 1999.

 Many players have hit the C and D rings for home runs.
-The first player ever to hit the rings for a home run was Edgar Martínez of the Seattle Mariners on May 29, 1998.
+The first player to hit the rings for a home run was Edgar Martínez of the Seattle Mariners on May 29, 1998.
 Martinez's home run went off the D ring.
-Three players before him hit balls that went into the C ring.
-However, at the time, balls hitting the C ring were not ruled home runs.
+Three players before him hit balls that went into the C ring, but at the time, balls hitting the C ring were not ruled home runs.
 Two days prior to Martinez's home run, the ground rules were changed so that if a ball hit the C ring, it would be called a home run.
-The first player to hit the rings for a home run in postseason play was Rays third baseman Evan Longoria, who hit the C ring off Javier Vázquez of the Chicago White Sox on October 2, 2008, in the 3rd inning of Game 1 of the 2008 American League Division Series.
+The first player to hit the rings for a home run in postseason play was Rays third baseman Evan Longoria, who hit the C ring off Javier Vázquez of the Chicago White Sox on October 2, 2008, in the second inning of game 1 of the 2008 American League Division Series.

-On July 17, 2011, during a nationally televised game against the Red Sox, Rays batter Sean Rodriguez hit a high foul popup that shattered a lightbulb on a catwalk.
-Pieces of the broken bulb fell to the turf near the third base coach's box.
-After a quick cleaning delay in which the Tropicana Field PA system played the theme to The Natural (a 1984 film that prominently features a hit baseball striking and shattering a stadium light fixture), the game resumed.
+On July 17, 2011, against the Red Sox, Rays batter Sean Rodriguez hit a high foul popup that shattered a lightbulb on a catwalk.
+Pieces of the broken bulb fell to the turf near the third-base coach's box.
+After a quick cleaning delay in which the Tropicana Field public address system played the theme to The Natural (a 1984 film that prominently features a hit baseball striking and shattering a stadium light fixture), the game resumed.

 Another ceiling-related incident came in June 2018, when New York Yankees outfielder Clint Frazier's 9th-inning fly ball bounced off a speaker hanging from the B ring and was caught by Rays shortstop Adeiny Hechavarria for an out.
 Some suggest that the ball would have traveled far enough for a home run, which would have broken a 6–6 tie.
 The Rays won the game in extra innings with a walk-off home run.